 "Near real-time monitoring of critical parameters that correlate to these operational practices can lead to detection of internal changes in the tailings storage facility that could lead to failure," he said.
 "Properly designed and maintained automated monitoring systems can provide this critical link."

-The Tailings Center of Excellence also will coordinate closely with the Tailings and Waste Engineering Center, a newly established consortium of faculty from Georgia Tech, UC Berkeley, the University of Illinois at Urbana-Champaign and Colorado State University.
+The Tailings Center of Excellence also will coordinate closely with the Tailings and Waste Engineering Center, a newly established consortium of faculty from Georgia Tech; the University of California, Berkeley; the University of Illinois at Urbana-Champaign and Colorado State University.

 "At the University of Arizona, we shape engineers who will shape the future," said David W. Hahn, Craig M. Berge Dean of the UArizona College of Engineering.
 "Mined materials are essential for building our world – including advanced technologies such as solar panels, wind turbines and electric cars.
 This center furthers our commitment to collaborating with industry to promote sustainability, a pillar of our mission as a land-grant institution."